epinna/tplmap/README.md

 The tool can be used by security researches and penetration testers, to detect and exploit vulnerabilities and study the template injection vulnerability class.

-The plugin architecture makes easy to extend the tool and support new template engines and techniques.
-The sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and [other][2] original [techniques][3] found during the development of Tplmap.
+The plugin architecture makes easy to extend the tool and support new template engines and sandbox break-out techniques.
+Part of the implemented techniques came from public research papers as James Kett's [Server-Side Template Injection: RCE For The Modern Web App][1] and other [works][4] while others have been [discovered][2] to [extend][3] this tool exploitation capabilities.

-Tplmap is able to detect and achieve arbitrary command execution in several exploitation scenarios as blind injections and code contexts injections.
+Tplmap is able to detect and achieve arbitrary command execution in several scenarios as injections in code context and blind injections.

 Example
 -------